omidarmat/onLearn/nginx.md

 }
 ```

+> The `return` directive can also receive a URI as its second argument if you give it a status code of the `300` family variant, which will make it act as a [rewrite](#rewrites-and-redirects) in nginx.

 > Don't forget to reload nginx after any change you apply to the configuration file.

 ### Different ways of matching URIs in location blocks